 There’s an old saying that goes, “Birds of a feather flock together.”
 This Statement also runs through many companies.
 You will hire someone, if the person is similar to you.
 But this limits companies to their own potential, because it shows: Diversity Management is the key to success.

 In the search for the right employees, managers often tend to repeatedly hire the same type of person.
 One that is very similar to themselves.
 Why?
 In short: You know each other, you like each other.
-Explained in a little more detail: Companies try to function as smoothly as possible.
-People who hold the same values, the same views, and even come from the same culture are thought to create less friction than those who are very different.
+Explained in more detail: companies try to function as smoothly as possible.
+People who hold the same values, have the same views and even come from the same culture seem to generate less friction than those who are very different.
 But friction in particular can also provide positive energy that companies should take advantage of.
 One method of bringing a breath of fresh air and thus regularly new impulses into a team is so-called diversity management.

 Diversity Management is desirable on many levels

 Above all, companies are called upon to respond to the current opportunities and problems offered by the labor market.
 For example, companies are confronted with demographic change, globalization, a change in values, a declining workforce and a shortage of skilled workers.
 In addition, more and more women and people with a migration background are entering the labor market, who have different needs and to which companies must adapt.
 Demographic change in particular is a source of concern for many company managements.
 Over the next 20 years, around 24 million people will retire.
 At the same time, fewer and fewer children are being born to fill this gap.
 According to estimates, there will already be a shortage of more than six million workers in 2025.
 However, many companies are already noticing this.
-In addition, the trend is for the retirement age to increase, meaning that companies face the challenge of meeting the needs of Generation Traditionals to Generation Z to satisfy.
+In addition, the trend is for the retirement age to rise, which means that companies are faced with the challenge of meeting the needs of Generation Traditionals through to Generation Z .

 Utilize potentials

-In order to take advantage of the full acquisition potential, companies should therefore not limit themselves, but rather place specific emphasis on ensuring that their team is diversely positioned.
+In order to utilize the full acquisition potential, companies should therefore not limit themselves, but instead make a point of ensuring that their team is diverse.
 Therefore, attributes such as age, gender, national and cultural origin, religion or belief, sexual orientation or identity, and disabilities should not be exclusion criteria.
-In this way, companies can benefit not only from the professional expertise of their employees, but also from unusual perspectives, different experiences and a variety of solutions.
+In this way, companies can benefit not only from the professional expertise of employees, but also from unusual perspectives, different experiences and different solutions.
 As a result, the company is less stuck in its mindset, can react more flexibly to problems, avoids shitstorms and strengthens its external image.

 Companies that maintain good diversity management appear more international and cosmopolitan to the outside world.
 This makes them attractive not only to different potential candidates, but also to different customer bases.
 This also has positive effects internally.
 When employees feel they can be themselves, this has a demonstrably positive impact on performance and also improves the working atmosphere.
 In addition, the operating profit of listed companies where the board of directors consists of both men and women is significantly higher than those with only male board members.